litaio/lita/README.md

 * `send_message(string, as: user)` - Sends the given string to the robot.
 * `send_command(string, as: user)` - Sends the given string to the robot, prefixing it with the robot's mention name.

-### Testing adapters or other code

-If you use `lita: true` instead of `lita_handler: true` in the metadata for your example group, only a small subset of Lita's RSpec extras will be enabled:

-* All Redis interaction will be namespaced to a test environment and automatically cleared out before each example.
-* Lita's logger is stubbed to prevent log messages from cluttering up your test output.
-* Lita's configuration is cleared out before each example, so that the first call to `Lita.config` will start from the default configuration.

 ## Running as a daemon